Dalvin Cook

 November 9, 2024

-Cook was not elevated from the practice squad Saturday and therefore is not eligible to play Sunday against the Eagles, Calvin Watkins of The Dallas Morning News reports.
+Cook was not elevated from the practice squad Saturday and won't suit up for the Cowboys in Sunday's game against the Eagles, Calvin Watkins of The Dallas Morning News reports.

 ANALYSIS